dkandalov/friday-mario/hacking.md

 Reloading plugin at runtime
 ===========================
+***The instructions below don't work anymore.
+The main reason is that some of IntelliJ APIs are difficult to make reloadable.
+In particular, using persistent settings like in fridaymario.Settings.***

 Because it is annoying to restart IDE after each code change there is alternative way to restart plugin using [liveplugin](https://github.com/dkandalov/live-plugin) and make development more iterative and fun.